Big Sur Coast Highway: Paul's Slide

+In the south, there is a perennial problem point known as Paul's Slide just north of intersection with the Nacimiento-Ferguson Road.
+According to a spokesperson for CalTrans, “This is an area prone to slide activity both in the winter when the ground is lubricated and often, in months after the rains, when the soil is drying out.”
+On January 8, 2023, the highway was closed just south of the entrance to Limekiln State Park, which is also closed due to storm damage.
+At the north end, the highway was closed at Lucia, about 23 mi north of the county line and 55 mi from Monterey.
+The area has seen a 30 to 35% drop off in guest traffic as a result.
+In August 2023, the state paused work after earth movement was detected.
+In October 2023, after seven months of off and on-again work and $24.4 million in costs, the highway remained closed.
+The highway through Paul's Slide would eventually reopen in June 2024, a closure to the north at Regent's Slide continued to prevent through access towards the north.

+The same area was closed in January 2017 by a massive slide totaling about 2,000,000 cuyd.
+Business and resident were cut off and were ferried in and out and received supplies by helicopter for about two weeks.
+The highway was reopened on July 19, 2017.

 Mud Creek slide

 On May 20, 2017, the largest slide in the highway's history at Mud Creek blocked the road 1 mi southeast of Gorda or about 60 mi south of Monterey.
 The slide began 1100 ft up the side of the mountain and dumped an estimated 5,000,000 cuyd, or about 1.5 million tons of dirt, on to the road and more than 550 ft into the ocean.
 The slide was national and worldwide news.
 Larger than the slide that blocked the highway in 1983 at Julia Pfeiffer Burns State park, it covered one-quarter-mile (.40 km) of the highway and buried it up to 160 feet deep in some places.
 On August 2, 2017, Caltrans decided to rebuild the highway over the slide instead of clearing it.
 To stabilize the toe of the slide and prevent the surf from further eroding the slide, Caltrans contractors brought in about 200,000 ST of rock to build the revetment.
 Crews worked seven days a week, at least 12 hours per day, from July 2017 until mid-July 2018 to get the road repaired.
-It was reopened on July 18, 2018 at a cost of $54 million.
+It was reopened on July 18, 2018, at a cost of $54 million.